kof-f/Life-in-Tech/README.md

 New York City, NY 11413 \
 All Rights Reserved

 This is a repository containing course information for Life in Tech.
-Kofi Forson, Kyrhee Powell and Curtis Hite assert copyright ownership of this repository and all derivative works, including courses and material derived from this course and/or repository.
+Kofi Forson, Kyrhee Powell and Curtis Hite Jr. assert copyright ownership of this repository and all derivative works, including courses and material derived from this course and/or repository.
 This copyright statement should not be removed or edited.

 ### Description